 Family words in Arabic

-Family-related vocabulary strengthens emotional connections and helps children express relationships and affection within their family unit.
+Family-related vocabulary also offers easy Arabic words for kids.
+It strengthens emotional connections and helps children express relationships and affection within their family unit.

 Mother (Mom)